michenriksen/css3buttons/README.md

 If you have a button that triggers a negative action, like deleting data, it's good practice to warn the user by styling the button differently than the normal buttons.
-Give a button the class `.negative` and the hover-state will change from blue to red
+Give a button the class `.negative` and the hover-state will change to red

     <a href="#" class="negative button">Divide by Zero</a>